How do I plan juried assessments in Insights?

 When done, click Add Assessment.

-In the modal window for Plan Assessments, the Juried Assessment details are displayed for review and the plan is flagged as a Juried Assessment.
-Click the blue button Create New Plan and the plan will then be listed on screen under Plan Assessments.
+On the Plan Assessments page, the Juried Assessment details are displayed for review, and the plan is flagged as a Juried Assessment.
+Click the blue button Create New Plan, and the plan will then be listed on screen under Plan Assessments.

 A green confirmation message will display: Assessment plan successfully created.